 To do this, divide your advance by 24, then subtract that from your estimated monthly universal credit payment.
 Compare this amount with what you get on your current benefits.
 For example, if your advance is £500, you'll have £20.83 (500 / 24) taken from your universal credit payment each month for the first 24 months.
 To make switching worthwhile, universal credit would need to be paying at least £20.83 more per month than your current benefit.

 - If you work and have more than one payday a month, you'll get different amounts of universal credit each month.
 Because there are different numbers of days in each month, if you're paid four-weekly, fortnightly or weekly, there'll be some months you get paid more than usual, meaning your universal credit payment will be lower than normal.
 This can make it even harder to budget and manage your money, so bear this in mind before applying.

 - Switching to UC might mean your child no longer qualifies for free school meals.
-To get free school meals on universal credit, you can only be earning up to £7,400 a year (compared to £16,190 on child tax credits).
-This means the switch could mean your child no longer qualifies.
+To get free school meals, you have to be claiming certain benefits and earning less than a certain amount.
+However, the earnings limit on universal credit is much lower than on child tax credits (see our free school meals guide for details).
+So, switching to universal credit could mean your child no longer qualifies.
 However, if you're moved onto UC as part of the 'managed migration' process, your child will still be able to get free school meals until they finish their current education stage (for example, primary, or secondary school).

 Step 4: Want to switch to universal credit?
 Here's how

 If you've taken advice from a benefits expert, and you're happy that moving to universal credit is the right thing to do, then applying is usually just a case of submitting a new claim on the Gov.uk website.
 If you live with your partner, you'll need to do it together.